deKeijzer/PyTorch-Examples/README.md

 # PyTorch examples
-An overview of external PyTorch tutorials, implementations and research including code.
+An overview of PyTorch tutorials, implementations and research including code.
 The difficulty ranges from simple to advanced.

 ## General
-The documented tutorials on PyTorch.org are highly recommended to get a general understanding of training neural networks in PyTorch.
+These introductory tutorials are highly recommended to get a general understanding of training neural networks in PyTorch.
+- The notebooks within this repository (Labelled 1.1 1.2...
+2.1 ... )
 - Documented tutorials from PyTorch  [link](https://pytorch.org/tutorials/).
 - Examples from PyTorch on GitHub [link](https://github.com/pytorch/examples).
 - Plain code examples for PyTorch on GitHub: [link](https://github.com/yunjey/pytorch-tutorial).